 - Innovation and Creativity

 - Ability to be Replicated by Other Organizations

 - Credibility of the Organization

 - Sustainability/Viability of the Project

-In December 2013, Autism Speaks awarded $340,000 to 15 organizations from around the country.
+In October 2014, Autism Speaks awarded over $300,000 to 11 organizations from around the country.
 Click here to see a full list of last year's recipients.

 Family Services Community Grant applications must be submitted electronically using the Autism Speaks Online Grant System.